 To cover your legal bases, you’ll need to comply with certain permitting and licensing rules.
 And some of these come with a cost.

-You may need a Certificate of Occupancy from your local building inspector when any construction is complete, which can cost around $100.
+You may need a Certificate of Occupancy from your local building inspector when any construction is complete.
+The costs vary depending on location, but you can expect to pay around $250.
 You’ll also need some licensing in order to serve food, usually from your local health department.
 And if you plan to serve beer, wine, or spirits, you’ll need some kind of liquor license.
-Food manager permits can cost a few hundred dollars, and liquor licenses range from $100 (in Idaho) to nearly $13,000 (in California).
+Food manager permits can cost a few hundred dollars, and liquor licenses range from $100 (in Idaho) to nearly $14,000 (in California).

 You may also have to pay entertainment fees if you plan to play music or sports broadcasts, or install gaming equipment like pool tables or gambling machines.